pupil-labs/pupil-docs/src/developer/core/overview.md

 The pupil detector generates `pupil` data from `eye` images.
 In addition to the `pupil` topic and the `timestamp` (inherited from the eye image), the pupil detector adds fields most importantly:

-- `norm_pos`: Pupil location in normalised eye coordinates, and
+- `norm_pos`: Pupil location in normalized eye coordinates, and
 - `confidence`: Value indicating quality of the measurement

 By default, the Pupil Core software uses the